 How To Make Fruit and Nut Bars

-- Bake the nut and seed bars.
-Bake for 40-50 minutes until the nuts start to brown a little.
+Step 5: Bake the nut and seed bars.
+Bake anywhere between 30-40 minutes until the nuts start to brown a little.
 They will have a nice deep golden-brown color.

-- Wrap and store.
+Step 7: Wrap and store.
 Wrap each bar individually in parchment paper.
-Store in the refrigerator for 1 week or freeze for longer storage.
+Store in the refrigerator for 1-2 weeks.

 Frequently Asked Questions